 The data space memory is split into two blocks, X and Y data space.
 A key element of this architecture is that Y space is a subset of X space, and is fully contained within X space.
-In order to provide an apparent linear addressing space, X and Y spaces have contiguous addresses.
+In order to provide an apparent Linear Addressing space, X and Y spaces have contiguous addresses.

-When executing any instruction other than one of the MAC class of instructions, the X block consists of the 64 Kbyte data address space (including all Y addresses).
-When executing one of the MAC class of instructions, the X block consists of the 64 Kbyte data address space excluding the Y address block (for data reads only).
+When executing any instruction other than one of the MAC class of instructions, the X block consists of the 64-Kbyte data address space (including all Y addresses).
+When executing one of the MAC class of instructions, the X block consists of the 64-Kbyte data address space, excluding the Y address block (for data reads only).
 In other words, all other instructions regard the entire data memory as one composite address space.
 The MAC class instructions extract the Y address space from data space and address it using EAs sourced from W10 and W11.
 The remaining X data space is addressed using W8 and W9.
 Both address spaces are concurrently accessed only with the MAC class instructions.

-The data space memory maps are shown in Figure 3-8 and Figure 3-9.
+The data space memory map for the dsPIC30F2011 and dsPIC30F2012 is shown in Figure 3-7.
+The data space memory map for the dsPIC30F3012 and dsPIC30F3013 is shown in Figure 3-8.